 ½ tsp smoked paprika (or regular if you can’t find smoked)

 2 tsp Aleppo pepper (or chili flakes if you can’t find Aleppo)

 Pinch of salt, to taste

-- Place peppers, breadcrumbs, lemon juice, oil, Aleppo pepper, tahini, paprika, toasted walnuts, and date syrup in a food processor until mostly smooth; season with salt.
+Place peppers, panko or regular breadcrumbs, lemon juice, oil, Aleppo pepper, tahini, paprika, toasted walnuts, and date syrup in a food processor until mostly smooth; season with salt.

 Transfer muhammara to a small bowl; drizzle with more date syrup, and top with extra chopped walnuts and a drizzle of extra olive oil.